Training

 - attend the course for at least 20 weeks in that academic year or, if the course is longer, you must attend for at least an average of 20 weeks in an academic year.

-If all of these conditions are met and your study continues, your employer may pay you up to £15,480 tax and NIC free for the 2024/25 academic year, that is, from 1 September 2024.
+If all of these conditions are met and your study continues, your employer may pay you up to £15,480 tax and National Insurance free for the 2026/27 academic year, that is, from 1 September 2026.

 The £15,480 total includes accommodation, living and travel costs, but tuition fees do not count towards the limit.
-Tuition fees are separately exempt as long as the course is ‘work-related training’, which means it will help you do your job better or is for a qualification relevant to your job.
+Tuition fees are separately exempt as long as the course is ‘work-related training’ (see earlier guidance).

 The exemption only covers periods when you are away from work studying.
-However, if you go back to work, for example, during vacations, your earnings for those periods will be taxed and have NIC deducted as usual.
+However, if you go back to work, for example, during vacations, your earnings for those periods will be taxed and have National Insurance deducted as usual.

 You also need to be careful because the exemption may be lost entirely if your employer paid you at a rate higher than £15,480 for the year.
-If the rate changes during the year to a rate higher than £15,480, then sums paid prior to the change that were within the limit should still count towards the exemption, but all amounts paid once the rate was increased would be liable to both income tax and NIC.
+If the rate changes during the year to a rate higher than £15,480, then sums paid prior to the change that were within the limit should still count towards the exemption, but all amounts paid once the rate was increased could be liable to both income tax and National Insurance.

-You can read more about the tax and NIC exemption for scholarship income on GOV.UK.
+You can read more about the tax and National Insurance exemption for scholarship income on GOV.UK.

-If you come under this exemption, your entitlement to state benefits could be affected because while you are not paying NIC, you are not building up a contribution record.
+If you come under this exemption, your entitlement to state benefits could be affected because while you are not paying National Insurance, you are not building up a contribution record.
 Our page National Insurance provides more information.

 More information